openscm/openscm-twolayermodel/README.rst

 Installing from source
 ~~~~~~~~~~~~~~~~~~~~~~

-To install from source, simply clone the repository and then install it using pip e.g. ``pip install .``.
+To install from source, simply clone the repository and then install it using pip e.g. ``pip install ".[dev]"``.
 Having done this, the tests can be run with ``pytest tests`` or using the ``Makefile`` (``make test`` will run only the code tests, ``make checks`` will run the code tests and all other tests e.g. linting, notebooks, documentation).

 .. sec-end-installation